A46628/Detection_And_Tracking_Real_Time/README.md

 DeepSORT extends SORT by introducing a deep appearance descriptor.

-This improves identity association under occlusions but introduces a significant computational cost because an additional neural network must process the detected object crops.
+This improves identity association under occlusion but introduces a significant computational cost because an additional neural network processes the detected object crops.

 ---